sh4090/Data-Visualization/README.md

 The graphs are created in R using ggplot2.
 The maps are created using QGIS, the spatial analysis software.

+#### Definitions
+Le Brevet des Collèges is an exam taken by all 9th grade students (last year of middle school in France) before leaving for high school in France.
+The students get a grade but also a "commentary", if you will, on how well they did on the exam.
+This commentary is called "Mention".
+For example, the highest mention is Mention Très Bien ("TB"), which a student get if they score 16/20 or higher.

+IRIS (Ilots Regroupés pour l'Information Statistique) is the geographical division used by INSEE, smaller than one neighborhood, but larger than one block.

 ## A Story of Socioeconomic Segregation in Lyon's Public Middle Schools

 ### Residential Segregation in Lyon's neighborhouds